sheerun/vim-polyglot/README.md

 git clone https://github.com/sheerun/vim-polyglot ~/.vim/pack/default/start/vim-polyglot
 ```

-NOTE: Not all features of listed language packs are available.
-We strip them from functionality slowing vim startup in general (for example we ignore `plugins` folder that is loaded regardless of file type, use `ftplugin` instead).
+NOTE: Not all features of individual language packs are available.
+We strip them from functionality slowing vim startup (for example we ignore `plugins` folder that is loaded regardless of file type, instead we prefer `ftplugin` which is loaded lazily).

 If you need full functionality of any plugin, please use it directly with your plugin manager.